 Professor, Foundation Art, Pratt Institute.
 Awards include: Laufman Award for Drawing and the Isador Medal for Painting, both from the National Academy of Design; Distinguished Professor, Pratt Institute, 2007.
 Work is represented in the collections of the Pennsylvania State Museum, the Butler Institute of American Art and the New Jersey State Museum.

 Adjunct Associate Professor, Fine Arts, Pratt Institute.
 Wright received his BFA from the Pacific Northwest College of Art and his MFA from Pratt Institute.
-He has taught painting at Pratt since 1999.
+He has taught painting at Pratt since 1999, and for five years so far in the Venice program.
 Wright has taught with the Montserrat College of Art, the New York Academy of Art and the Dahesh Museum of Art among others.
 Chris Wright is a 2015 fellow in painting from the New York Foundation for the Arts.
 His work has been included in exhibitions and venues such as the Affordable Art Fair, New York; the Main Art Gallery, Cal State Fullerton and the Hampden Gallery, UMass Amherst.
 His work has appeared in the following publications: New American Paintings, New York Spaces Magazine and American Art Collector.
 His work is included in the Pierogi Flat Files, Brooklyn, New York. christopherjonwright.com